IronBlood/AoC-rs/README.md

 # Run unit tests for a specific day
 cargo test y2017::d01

+# Run unit tests for a year
+cargo test y2017

 # Run a solution
 cargo run -- 2017-01
 ```